dustyjuhl/so-you-think-you-can-freelance/README.md

 Step 3: Further Sharpen Your Skills

-We provide free Courses.
+uTest provides free [Courses](https://www.utest.com/courses).
 Taking these courses will ensure that you are primed for success when you begin to take on paid projects.